 - research projects explicitly promoting heterodox approaches to economic theory.

 Proposals are scrutinized on their quality and relevance by a selection committee composed of three members nominated by the Executive Committee, avoiding any conflict of interest.
-In the event that the selection committee considers none of the proposals worthy of funding, the grant budget is retained for the next year.
+If the selection committee considers none of the proposals worthy of funding, the grant budget is retained for the following year.

-The deadline for submitting proposals is May 10, 2022.
-The winner will be officially announced during the forthcoming General Assembly, to be held during the 19th Annual Conference in Viterbo, on May 27.
+The deadline for submitting proposals is May 10, 2023.
+The winner will be officially announced during the forthcoming General Assembly, to be held during the 20th Annual Conference in Bari, June 15-17.

-Awards recipients must commit themselves to publicly illustrate the results of their research by presenting a full paper in the 2023 STOREP Conference or in the one after that, and to submit it for publication in the STOREPapers Series.
-This keeps principles and rules of the grant initiative to a minimum:
+Award recipients must commit themselves to publicly illustrate the results of their research by presenting a full paper at the 2024 STOREP Conference or in the one after that and to submit it for publication in the STOREPapers Series.
+This keeps the principles and rules of the grant initiative to a minimum:

 - Only STOREP members can apply for the grants; members of the Executive Committee cannot submit proposals.